by NGOC ANH 15/04/2026, 15:00

 Speaking at the Forum, VCCI Vice President Hoang Quang Phong stated that in recent years, the manufacturing industry has continued to play a pivotal role in Vietnam's economy, both in terms of growth, exports, and investment attraction.
 By 2025, the Vietnam industrial sector is expected to contribute approximately 31.6% of GDP, with the processing and manufacturing sector alone accounting for 24.4% of GDP, affirming the central role of manufacturing in the national economic structure.
 This recovery trend is clearly reflected in the Industrial Production Index (IIP).

-In 2025, the Industrial Production Index (IIP) is projected to increase by approximately 10.1% year-on-year; with the manufacturing sector growing by as much as 11.1%, demonstrating a strong expansion trend in high value-added production sectors.
-Manufacturing continues to be the most attractive destination for FDI.
+In 2025, the Industrial Production Index (IIP) rose by over 10.1% year on year, with the manufacturing sector expanding by up to 11.1%, indicating a robust development trend in high value-added production sectors.
+Manufacturing remains the most appealing location for FDI.

-In the first 11 months of 2025, total registered FDI reached US$33.69 billion, with the processing and manufacturing sector accounting for 82.9% of the total implemented capital.
-This clearly reflects Vietnam's position as a strategic manufacturing hub in the global supply chain, especially in the electronics, components, precision mechanics, and supporting industries.
+In the first 11 months of 2025, total registered FDI totalled US$33.69 billion, with the processing and manufacturing sectors accounting for 82.9% of total implemented capital.
+This clearly demonstrates Vietnam's role as a vital manufacturing center in the global supply chain, particularly in the electronics, components, precision mechanics, and supporting sectors.

 ongphong1.jpg